fanquake/core-review/fuzzing/README.md

 When fuzzing you will normally want to reduce any crash inputs to be as small as possible.
 This can be done using the `minimize_crash` flag.

-For example, re-running the fuzzer using this flag, and the 172 byte crash input (crash-9c947d9ff00fa36eca41ad27d337743fd5fee54b), with a small amount of time, the 172 byte crash input can be reduced to < 110 bytes.
+For example, re-running the fuzzer using this flag, the 172 byte crash input, crash-9c947..., can be reduced to < 110 bytes:

 ```bash
 src/test/fuzz/utxo_total_supply \